Best Amazon Prime Day Xbox deals 2022

 Do I need a Prime Membership to get the deals?

-Yes, if they do go on sale, you will need a Prime Membership to get the deal.
+Yes, you need a Prime Membership to get the deal.
 As with any items that are available at a reduced price during the event, consoles will need to be purchased by someone with a Prime Membership.
 You can currently sign up to Amazon’s 30 Day Free Trial to get access to Prime Day without forking out for a full membership.

 To ensure that you don't miss out on any Prime Day 2022 deals, we'd recommend giving Jelly Deals a follow on Twitter.
 It's the easiest way to stay up to date with all of the latest news on gaming discounts and promotions.